sdorsett/blog/_posts/2014-04-19-vagrant-install.md

 ./metadata.json
 {% endhighlight %}

-#### C.  Next we will create a new folder under /root from storing the box file we created and other vagrant configuration files
+#### C.  Next we will create a new folder under /root for storing the box file we created and other vagrant configuration files

 {% highlight bash %}
 [root@vagrant example_box]# mkdir -p ~/vagrant-vms/example_box
 [root@vagrant example_box]# mv dummy.box ~/vagrant-vms/example_box
 {% endhighlight %}

-#### D. Vagrant reads it's configuration from a file named Vagrantfile, what the directory that the "vagrant up" command is run in.
+#### D. Vagrant reads it's configuration from a file named Vagrantfile, located in the directory from which the "vagrant up" command is run in.
 We need to go back to our "vagrant-vms" folder and create this file:

 {% highlight bash %}
 [root@vagrant example_box]# cd ~/vagrant-vms/